ut-ldma/ut-ldma.github.io/part1.md

 The cache guessing game, described above is defined as the follows using the gym API

 * Gym Environment
-    - Define action
+    - Define actions
         - ```action_space```: defined in ```init()```
         - ```action```: defined in ```step()```
     - Define state
         - ```Observation_space```: defined in ```init()```
         - ```Observation/state```: defined in ```step()```
-    - Define reward
+    - Define rewards
         - ```reward``` for different scenario defined in ```step()```

+We discuss the several parts in detail.

+#### Define Actions